 Meetings and Events:

-- Bi-monthly working dinner for Cancer and Stem Cell Biology members
+- Bi-monthly working dinner for Cancer and Stem Cell Biology Program members

-- Quarterly working dinner for Cancer and Stem Cell Biology and other JCCC Program Area members
+- Quarterly working dinner for Cancer and Stem Cell Biology Program and other JCCC research program members

 - Sponsors three seminar series: the Stem Cell seminar series, the Nanotechnology seminar series, and the Embryology Club (linked to the Model Organism subgroup)